 Will a Miniature Pinscher suit me?

 The Miniature Pinscher fits well with a family with older children as well as with a single person.
 He needs consistent instruction, otherwise he may take on the role of pack leader.
 You should have enough time for your Miniature Pinscher, just taking him for a walk is not enough.
-This dog breed feels especially comfortable around favorite people.
+This dog breed feels especially comfortable around favourite people.
 This dog prefers to take long walks; his high urge to move around makes it easy for him to keep up with jogging and cycling, so this breed is very suitable for active people.

 The Miniature Pinscher doesn't like to stay alone.
 Everything is a matter of upbringing, so you should get the Miniature Pinscher puppy used to the fact that he cannot follow you around constantly.